Scale Where It Matters: Training-Free Localized Scaling for Diffusion Models

 This observation naturally motivates an orthogonal direction: \textit{localized TTS}, where only defective regions are resampled while preserving high-quality content \citep{cao2025temporal}, thereby substantially reducing the search space.
 Yet turning this idea into practice introduces two key challenges.
 The first is \textit{accurate defect localization}: since the distribution of artifacts is complex and prompt-dependent, reliably identifying regions that truly require correction is non-trivial \citep{liu2024improved,zhang2023perceptual}.
 The second is \textit{maintaining consistency in local resampling}: as the sampling trajectory is globally defined, locally modifying only a subset of regions may introduce incompatibility, leading to semantic drift, stylistic inconsistency, or boundary artifacts that degrade perceptual quality \citep{song2020score,xu2023restart}.

-In this paper, we propose \textbf{LoTTS} ({Prompt-Guided \underline{\textbf{Lo}}calized \underline{\textbf{T}}est-\underline{\textbf{T}}ime \underline{\textbf{S}}caling}), the first fully training-free localized TTS framework.
-Specifically, LoTTS consists of two key components: \textit{defect localization} and \textit{consistency maintenance}.
-For \textit{defect localization}, LoTTS exploits attention signals from diffusion models to construct a quality-aware mask.
-We contrast semantically equivalent but quality-differentiated prompts (e.g., ``a high-quality image of \{p\}'' vs. ``a low-quality image of \{p\}'') and compute the difference between their cross-attention maps, which highlights candidate defective regions \citep{hertz2022prompt,chefer2023attend,chung2024style}.
-To suppress spurious activations, these difference maps are \textit{reweighted with the original prompt attention}, filtering out irrelevant background responses.
-The resulting signals are then propagated via self-attention to enforce spatial coherence, yielding an automated defect mask without reliance on external predictors or manual annotations.
+Our key observation is that diffusion models already encode spatially resolved quality information in their cross-attention maps: by contrasting attention under quality-differentiated prompts (\eg ``high-quality'' vs.\ ``low-quality''), defective regions naturally stand out -- enabling zero-shot defect localization without any external supervision.
+Building on this insight, we propose \textbf{LoTTS} ({Prompt-Guided \underline{\textbf{Lo}}calized \underline{\textbf{T}}est-\underline{\textbf{T}}ime \underline{\textbf{S}}caling}), the first fully training-free localized TTS framework that addresses both challenges in a unified pipeline.
+For \textit{defect localization}, LoTTS contrasts cross-attention maps under quality-differentiated prompts to produce a quality-aware mask that highlights artifact-prone regions, without relying on any external predictors or annotations.